Skip To Main Content

 Waist Circumference Changes in SURPASS Studies

-Tirzepatide is a glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes (T2D) for once-weekly, subcutaneous administration.1
+Mounjaro (tirzepatide) is a glucose-dependent insulinotropic polypeptide (GIP) and glucagon-like peptide-1 (GLP-1) receptor agonist indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes (T2D) for once-weekly, subcutaneous administration.1

-In the SURPASS clinical trial program, treatment with tirzepatide 5, 10, and 15 mg was associated with a reduction in waist circumference from baseline in adults with T2D compared with placebo, semaglutide 1 mg, titrated insulin degludec, titrated insulin glargine, and titrated insulin lispro.
-The summary of waist circumference changes can be found in Summary of Waist Circumference in SURPASS Studies.2-7
+In the SURPASS clinical trial program, change in waist circumference from baseline was assessed in adults with T2D treated with tirzepatide 5, 10, and 15 mg compared with placebo, semaglutide 1 mg, titrated insulin degludec, titrated insulin glargine, and titrated insulin lispro.
+A summary of waist circumference changes from the SURPASS-1 to -6 studies can be found in Table 1.2-7

-Summary of Waist Circumference in SURPASS Studies2-7
+Table 1.
+Summary of Waist Circumference in SURPASS Studies2-8

 Waist Circumference (cm)a